 This article is as accurate as our research sources (below), but it is to be used for informational purposes only and is not intended as financial advice.
 Consult with your tax, legal and accounting professionals before taking any action based on this information.

 Like with any new legislation, as 2021 gets underway expect additional guidance from regulators on 2021 CAA.
 Our office will keep an eye out for updates and pass information as it becomes available.

 Call us if you have any questions.
-You can reach Drew Capital Group in Florida by calling (813) 820-0069.
+You can reach Drew Financial Private Capital in Florida by calling (813) 820-0069.